So I’m now officially an MS sufferer.

 My first two questions were, “Is that bad news?”
 [I’m afraid so] and “Can I still race my bike this weekend?” [yes]

 I asked, “Am I going to die early?” [hopefully not] and “Am I going to be disabled?” [again, hopefully not], “Can I still cycle? [yes, to an extent]… and can I still go to work?” [hopefully so].

-The causes, symptoms and prognoses for MS sufferers (I now know) are difficult to sum up succinctly.
+The causes, symptoms and prognoses for MS sufferers (I am now discovering) are difficult to sum up succinctly.
 You’ve basically got an issue – unique to you – which you’re going to have to live with for the rest of your (hopefully long) life and manage as best you can.

 It’s not curable.